cminnich93/movie-app/README.md

 ## Movie List App

 This is a movie liste app made with React where users can add their favorite movies.
-It uses Bootstrap for styling.
+It uses the OMDb API and Bootstrap for styling.

 ### Features